 Julien Mery is the Programme Leader for the Digital Film Production degree course at UCC.
 He teaches on the production and technology-based modules.

 Julien has worked for over 15 years in the film and education sector in Germany, France, Denmark and the UK.
 He also works as regular media trainer for the UNHCR in Europe and West Africa.

 To date, he has self-produced two feature films and established a regional organisation to help promote and coordinate film production activities across East Anglia.
 The formal network he established now has over 1500 talent and crew listed which he regularly provides with employment opportunities.
 As a result, he has supported over 8 feature film productions, along with countless shorts films and TV programmes filming in East Anglia, several of which our students were involved in.

-Andy Watson is a lecturer on the BA (Hons) Popular Music.
+Andy Watson is a lecturer in Music.
 Andy has taught at Leeds College of Music, Bretton Hall College of Higher Education, Anglia Polytechnic University, Harlow College, Colchester Institute and University Centre Colchester.
 Andy is an Associate of the Royal College of Music (ARCM) and a member of the Musicians’ Union and PRS for Music.

 His music performance credits include; sessions for Yorkshire TV, Channel 4, Carlton Television, BBC, Royal Philharmonic Orchestra, English National Opera North, as well as seven West End Shows including Les Miserables, Sunset Boulevard and Anything Goes.